Canon de 4 Gribeauval: Specifications

-The trail chest contained 18 round shot while the caisson carried an additional 100-round shot and 50 canister shot rounds.
+Chandler and Kevin F. Kiley wrote that the trail chest contained 18 round shot while the caisson carried an additional 100 round shot and 50 canister shot rounds.
 One caisson was assigned to each 4-pounder.
 Of the 50 canister rounds, 26 were heavy canister containing 41 larger projectiles while 24 were light canister with 63 smaller projectiles.
 The canister round was propelled by 1.75 lb of gunpowder.
 The amount of gunpowder in the round shot firing charge was 1.5 lb.
 The maximum range of the 4-pounder was 1200 m.
 The effective range was 700 m for round shot and 400 m for canister.

 Tactics

 In the Napoleonic era, artillery became one of the three main combat arms, together with infantry and cavalry.
 Field guns won many battlefield victories.
 In 1800 French armies employed about two artillery pieces per 1,000 soldiers.
 The number increased to as many as five guns per 1,000 by 1812 as the quality of foot soldiers diminished.
 Under Napoleon batteries usually included eight pieces and the 4-pounder was often employed in advance guards, divisional reserves and horse artillery batteries of the reserve.
 Frequently, batteries were made up of six cannons and two howitzers.
 At beginning of the French Revolutionary Wars, all armies attached 3- and 4-pounder cannons directly to the infantry units.
 They were supposed to be served by trained gunners but in reality they were often worked by infantrymen drafted from the ranks.
 Each infantry battalion had two 4-pounders attached to it and the guns were frequently called battalion pieces.
 Partly due to an overall lack of field guns, Napoleon removed the battalion pieces from infantry battalions and combined them into batteries.
 After his defeat at the Battle of Aspern-Essling in 1809, Napoleon reversed this policy and rearmed his infantry units with battalion pieces.

 Artillery was rarely placed inside a village because of the danger of the buildings catching fire and detonating the ammunition.
 Instead the guns were placed alongside a village or on a hill behind it.
 On the battlefield, the light artillery was stationed in the front line or covering the flanks.
 Typically, howitzers were assigned to a battery to use their long-range shell fire.
 In order to achieve mutual support, batteries were placed 600–900 paces apart.
 If action was imminent, the cannons would be loaded in advance and two matches kept lit.
 If forced to unlimber under fire, it was best to approach the desired position from a flank to present the thinnest target.
 When an eight-gun battery was unlimbered, the cannons fired in turn, one every four seconds, in order to keep the target under continuous fire.